College Counseling Team

-The Governor’s college counseling team looks forward to working with students and their parents to navigate the selective college search process.
+The college counseling team at Governor's looks forward to working with students and their parents to navigate the selective college search process.
 College Counselors at the Academy bring years of experience to each student’s college search.
 Indeed, all three counselors have extensive experience both as College Counselors in independent secondary schools, and as selective college admissions officers.
-In addition to their individual work with students, our counselors maintain longstanding rapport with college admission officers and participate fully in national educational and college admission organizations.
+In addition to their individual work with students, our counselors maintain longstanding rapport with college admission officers and participate fully in both regional and national educational and college admission organizations.

 Joe Bobrowskas, Director of College Counseling, 978.499.3386